HSU-HPC/BERT/README.md

 **Please note that our package _BERT_ is neither affiliated with nor related to _Bidirectional Encoder Representations from Transformers_ as published by Google.**

 ## Usage
-For details on how to use BERT, please refer to the [R-markdown vignette](https://github.com/HSU-HPC/BERT/blob/main/vignettes/BERT-Vignette.Rmd).
-Once accepted on Bioconductor, this page will be updated to refer to the HTML version of the vignette.
+For details on how to use BERT, please refer to the [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/BERT/inst/doc/BERT-Vignette.html).

 ## Issues
 Please report any issues in the GitHub forum or contact [the authors](mailto:schumany@hsu-hh.de,schlumbohm@hsu-hh.de) directly.